-In November 1994 I went to see the Beastie Boys at the Civic.
-They had just released their album Ill Communication with the song Sabotage.
+In March 1995 I went to see the Beastie Boys at the Civic, the gig had been rescheduled from November and they’d recently released their album Ill Communication with the song Sabotage.

 This tune turned a student night into a wrestling match so it was with some apprehension that I went to the gig!
 I put my best Adidas tshirt and Vans on ready to fit in with all the skaters at the show.

 Hovering at the back with my friend Claire for safety we looked on in delight as hundreds of teenage boys wrestled and pushed each other over - including our friends who were in our group.

 Kung fu-style kicks were flying as people re-enacted the mock cop show video where the Beasties chased each other and rolled over car bonnets.

 We stayed safely out of the way but little did we realise we hadn’t completely escaped.

 As the gig finished we stepped outside to see that it had been snowing whilst we were inside and there was a deep covering on the ground.
 We were thrilled and promptly started a boys versus girls snowball fight plus more Sabotage style wrestling on the Wolverhampton streets.

 We found ourselves thrown on the floor by our overexcited pals in the spirit of the Beasties - luckily the snow provided a soft landing.

 Our excitement only subdued when we realised there were no taxis or buses running to get us home.